rdfurman/rfurman.ca/src/content/yet-another-site-update/index.md

 ## Future

 Anytime I work on some interesting personal devops project I will write about it.
 For example I plan on getting [Application Management Panel (AMP)](https://cubecoders.com/AMP) to run along side this personal website.
 I also recently acquired an extra machine I'd like to use with my current server to make a personal hobby server farm.
 Stay tuned for updates!

+New Year's resolution: post once a month on this blog. 🎉